cobalt2727/L4T-Megascript/README.md

 ## Do you have a question or an idea about the project?
-You're in luck - we've got a Discord server: [DM Cobalt#7768]
+You're in luck - we've got a Discord server: [opening soon™!]

 ## Credits
 - STJr: Developers, SRB2